BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

 Thanks!

-Mikadily, Raanan, Evanito and other contributers...
+Mikadily, Raanan, Evanito and other contributors...